 You are here

-Co-operatives UK’s in house specialist Legal Team provides support and advice to existing co-operatives on all aspects of governance.
-If you are looking to grow or change the direction of your business we are here to help you.
+Co-operatives UK’s in house specialist Legal Team provides support and advice to co-operatives.
+Whether you are at the start of your journey towards becoming a co-operative or you are an established co-operative looking to grow or change the direction of their business we are here to help you.
 The Legal Team offers the following services:

 As well as our in house specialist legal team, Co-operatives UK is at the heart of a national network of co-operative advisors who can help you start and grow your co-operative business.

-Your local Co-operative Development Body (CDBs).
+Your local Co-operative Development Body (CDBs) can also help.
 CDBs are based all over the UK and provide specialist advice for new start and growing co-operatives, including through the Co-operative Enterprise Hub.
 Find an advisor near you.